vibraniumforge/marvel-trivia/README.md

 This is my Marvel Trivia App.
 It is current as of July 2018.
-That means all 20 Marvel Cinematic Universe movies, up to and including Ant-Man and the Wasp.
+That means all 20 Marvel Cinematic Universe movies, up to and including Ant-Man and The Wasp.
 It is a simple app written in React.